Myth Industries Super16 9mm FRT Kit

 The failure progression under extreme heat is predictable.
 The gas tube fails first because it is designed as a sacrificial component, thin-walled steel that sags and eventually splits before the barrel itself fails.
 This is by design: a gas tube failure stops the rifle from cycling, which is preferable to barrel failure.
 After the gas tube, the barrel droops (literally bends under its own weight at extreme temperatures), and eventually the barrel itself can fail catastrophically.

 Barrel profile is the single biggest factor.
 A heavier barrel has more metal to absorb heat before reaching critical temperatures.
-An HBAR profile can absorb roughly 70% more thermal energy than a Pencil profile before reaching the same chamber temperature.
-The SOCOM profile splits the difference, offering 35% more thermal capacity than Government profile at a manageable weight penalty.
+An HBAR profile can absorb substantially more thermal energy than a Pencil profile before reaching the same chamber temperature.
+The SOCOM profile splits the difference, offering meaningfully more thermal capacity than a Government profile at a manageable weight penalty.

 Gas system length matters because longer gas systems distribute heat more evenly along the barrel.
 A mid-length gas system runs cooler than carbine length at the same barrel length because the gas port is further from the chamber.
 Rifle-length gas is even better but requires 18"+ barrels.
 For a 14.5" IAR, mid-length gas is the right choice.
 For a 16" Hopsaw, mid-length is standard.
 See our gas system tuning guide for detailed buffer and gas block setup.